There are three kinds of devices available - Desktop DAISY players, portable DAISY players or USB players.

 There is no specific set up procedure to use Talking Book players as there are many different kinds of device.

 Talking Book players are a great way to access books in audio format if your sight loss prevents you from reading print.
-You can choose and read titles in a wide range of categories and genres, which puts you on a level par with sighted readers as you can access a book as soon as it becomes available.
+You can choose and read titles in a wide range of categories and genres, which puts you on a level par with sighted readers as you can access most books as soon as they become available.

 You can read a book while travelling, when sitting at home or in bed.